an-slua-sidhe/Elite-Gourmet/README.md

 ### **Design Choices**

 The site was intended to have an aura of classy competence, a simplicity of design that didn't attempt to overwhelm the users senses.
 I have tried to use clear, simple and high quality images and textures when designing the site.
 I didn't want a site that contained too much clutter and text, but one that got across its message confidently, clearly and cleanly.
 Therefore, I decided to create a single-page site with a focused aesthetic.
-As such a site would most likely be popular with visitors to our island, I decided to give the site multi-language fuctionality to broaden the possible user-base (PQ - To be implemented).
-Mobile, tablet, desktop versions of the site are only very slightly different, basically invloving **Bootstrap** responsive breakpoint changes (see [below](#features)).
+Mobile, tablet and desktop versions of the site are only very slightly different, basically invloving **Bootstrap** responsive breakpoint changes (see the [**Restaurants Section**](#restaurants-section) below).

 #### Images